 Time sheets are downloaded on a weekly basis, with one time sheet per office, business unit or site as appropriate for your organisation.

-From the dashboard, sites can be added such as "Central office" and "Regional office". iPads can be linked to each site so that when people sign in they appear on the correct time sheet.
+From the dashboard, sites can be added such as "Central office" and "Regional office". iPads and iPhones can be linked to each site so that when people sign in they appear on the correct time sheet.
 A time sheet is produced for each location each week.

 Any adjustments to hours are highlighted in the downloaded spreadsheet.
 For example, if an operator changes a person's hours from 8.5 to 8, then a comment appears in the relevant cell in the spreadsheet - "This person's hours were reduced by 30 minutes on Monday".